sswahn/bind/README.md

 - **Batched State Updates**: Process multiple state updates in batches, optimizing rendering and reducing unnecessary component re-renders.
 - **DOM Rendering & Update**: The `render` method allows seamless DOM rendering, and components auto-update in response to state changes.
 - **Lifecycle Hooks**: The `withHooks` function gives access to a components lifecycle hooks.
 Pass an html element and a callback function as arguments.
+- **Memoization**: The `memoize` function optimizes performance by caching and reusing computed results.
 - **Minimalistic & Lightweight**: Built with performance and simplicity in mind, Bind adds minimal overhead to projects.
 - **Mutation Observers**: Keep track of DOM changes efficiently and clean up resources when elements are removed.
 - **Event Handlers Cleanup**: Automatically manage and clean up event handlers, preventing memory leaks and ensuring optimal performance.